dylandjian/SuperGo/README.md

 # TODO (in order of priority)

-* File of constants that match the paper constants
+* File of constants that match the paper constants ?
-* OGS / KGS API
+* OGS / KGS API ?
 * Use logging instead of prints ?

 # CURRENTLY DOING

-* Optimization
+* Optimizations
 * MCTS
-  * Improving the multithreading of the search
+  * Improving the multithreading of the search by making it work when the BATCH_SIZE_EVAL is > than the number of threads used during the MCTS
 * Do something about the process leaking
 * Clean code, create install script, write documentation
-* Currently training on 9x9 64 simulations 10 layers ResNet on my computer, didn't seem to have learnt a lot after 2800~ games, 375k training epochs and 55 improvements ( = trained network replacing the current best network) due to the duration of the evaluation process : 2 games at a time (only have 8 cores on my computer, 1 for self-play, 1 for training, 3 for self-play games, 1 for evaluation, 2 for evaluations games) which takes approximately 45s / game so 6 to 7 minutes per evaluation.
+* Currently training on 9x9 64 simulations 10 layers ResNet on my computer, didn't seem to have learnt a lot after 4000~ games, 450k training epochs and 75 improvements ( = trained network replacing the current best network) due to the duration of the evaluation process : 2 games at a time (only have 8 cores on my computer, 1 for self-play, 1 for training, 3 for self-play games, 1 for evaluation, 2 for evaluations games) which takes approximately 30s / game so 6 to 7 minutes per evaluation.

 # DONE